 Teaching children about the environment effectively involves utilising best practices and behavioural techniques grounded in educational psychology.
 This approach helps foster environmental awareness, knowledge, and sustainable behaviours from an early age.

-Evidence-based education (full list of references at the end)
+Evidence-based education (full references at the end)

 The Role of Literature in Environmental Awareness